SorooshMerajiyan/loggir/README.md

 ##### path

-Directory path to save logs in, which will save logs inside provided path inside of the root of project.
+Directory path to save logs in, prior to where loggir is launching from.

 Example: `{ path: 'logs' }`

 ##### fileName

-Provide this to save your logs inside a file with give name, not providing will result a generate name with month-day-year.format file.
+Provide this to save your logs inside a file with the given name, not providing will result in an auto-generated name with `month-day-year.format` file.

-Example: `{ path: 'mylog' }`
+Example: `{ fileName: 'mylog' }`

 ##### format